tc39/notes/meetings/2019-06/june-5.md

 DD: It's an _entry_ requirement for stage 2 to establish major semantics that we are agreeing to.
 The purpose of stage 2 is not to figure things out and reach agreement; it's to write detailed spec text for what we've already figured out and agreed on.

-LBR:.
+LEO:.
 These can be solved at stage 2.
 We have problem that we identified, we have to find a solution to this.
 This could be done in stage 2.
 If concerns not addressed in stage 2, will never advance to stage 3.
 We are aware of those problems.

 DD: Reminder: Stage 1 identify problem, Stage 2 propose solution.
 You've identified the problem; to get to stage 2 you need to propose the solution.

-LBR: yes exactly.
+LEO: yes exactly.

 PDL: these points well raised, by simply declaring 3) as out of scope leaves you with 2).
 Just because a question has been raised, doesn't mean we need an answer.